dleeftink/plainmark/README.md

    + Subgroups nodes by the highest `phrasing` element in their path as `subkey` *inside* their parent group

-This allows you to apply styling rules to nested `phrasing` elements (e.g. `<a>`,`<b>`,`<i>`) separately from the nearest `blocking` context (e.g. `<div>`,`<p>`), for instance to create a simple HTML the Markdown converter.
+This allows you to apply styling rules to nested `phrasing` elements (e.g. `<a>`,`<b>`,`<i>`) separately from the nearest `blocking` context (e.g. `<div>`,`<p>`), for instance to create a simple HTML to Markdown converter.

 > Expects a `DocumentFragment` as input or retrieves the current text selection when none provided